Bribery in Rating Systems: A Game-Theoretic Perspective: Static Game

-Consider within a time slot, $M$ \textit{sellers} denote as $S$ and $N$ \textit{buyers} denote as $B$ in the app store.
-Each seller has their app (one-to-one mapping) released on the app store, the app is evaluated by a finite set of buyers $B_i=\{b_1, b_2, ..., b_l\}, l <= N$.
-In our context, we focus our analysis on homogeneous apps. low rated app owner intend to bribe a set of buyers to increase its app evaluation.
-We assume one buyer can only bribed by one seller.
-The scored rating is proportional to the payment.
-For fair rater, based on his experience, he submits a rating to evaluate the app.
-All the ratings $r$ are drawn from a set of values $r \in [0, 1]$.
-Although discrete assignment of 1 to 5 stars are common in online rating systems, such as Amazon, Apple store and Google play $etc.$, the stars can be mapped onto $[0, 1]$ interval to simplify the analysis.
+Considering that we have $M$ \textit{sellers} and $N$ \textit{buyers} in an app store within a time slot.
+After a seller $s_i$ released its app on the app store, the app is evaluated by a finite set of buyers $B_i=\{b_1, b_2, ..., b_l\}, l <= N$.
+Low-rated app owners intend to bribe a set of buyers to increase its app evaluation.
+We assume one buyer can only be bribed by one seller and the apps in the market are functionally equivalent.
+The bribed rating is proportional to the payment, that is, more payment for higher rating.
+For a fair rater, based on his/her experience, he/she submits a rating to evaluate the app.
+The scored rating $r$ is drawn from a set of values $r \in [0, 1]$.
+Although discrete assignment of 1 to 5 stars is common in online rating systems, such as Amazon, Apple Store, and Google play, the stars can be mapped into $[0, 1]$ to simplify the analysis.

-We study the rating systems such as used in Apple store, every interested buyers can see the evaluation of other buyers.
-Buyer paid for the app can evaluate it, and the aggregation of the evaluation will influence potential buyers' decision.
-We represent the aggregated evaluation on the app of seller $i$ as a function on the associated ratings $R_i=\{r_1, r_2, ..., r_k\}, k \le l$ (not all buyers score their evaluation) received: $Val(R_i)=avg(R_i)$, where $avg$ is the average function across all real-valued ratings.
-For short, we denote $\bar{r_i} = avg(R_i)$.
+We study the rating systems such as used in Apple Store; every interested buyer can see the evaluation of other buyers.
+Only the buyer who paid for the app can evaluate it, and the aggregation of the evaluation will influence potential buyers' decision.
+We represent the aggregated evaluation on the app of seller $s_i$ as a function $\bar{r_i}=avg(R_i)$ of the received ratings $R_i=\{r_1, r_2, ..., r_l\}$, where $avg$ is the average function across all real-valued ratings.

-Suppose in a time slot (e.g. app is released or updated in the market), all the sellers perform bribery strategy to increase their app evaluation and therefore the profit based on their current rating distribution.
-We define the strategy of sellers in the form of an ensemble of individual strategies: \begin{mydefinition} An individual strategy on buyer $b$ is the amount of effort $\phi(b)$ required to improve its current rating to a new rating.
-We denote: $\phi(b) \rightarrow [0, +\infty)$.
-A strategy of a seller is an ensemble of individual strategies on each buyer $b \in B_{\phi}$, such that $\sum_{b\in B_{\phi}}\phi(b) \in [0, +\infty]$. \end{mydefinition}
+Suppose in a time slot, all the sellers perform bribery strategy to increase their app evaluation; as a result, the profit is based on their current rating distribution.
+We define the strategy of sellers in the form of an ensemble of individual strategies: \begin{mydefinition} An individual strategy on buyer $b_j$ is the amount of effort $\phi(b_j)$ required to improve its current rating to a new rating.
+We denote: $\phi(b_j) \rightarrow [0, +\infty)$.
+A strategy of a seller is an ensemble of individual strategies on each buyer, such that $\sum_{j=0}^{N} b_j \in [0, +\infty)$. \end{mydefinition}